tooploox/taxonify_gui/manual/data_upload_dialog/README.md

   <img src="static/data_upload_dialog_2.png" border=1>
 </p>

-User can open this view by to clicking on the `Upload list` button in the inital state of Upload dialog.
+User can open this view by clicking on the `Upload list` button in the inital state of Upload dialog.
 Upload list view presents a list of all uploads along with a brief information about each item.
 Every upload entry contains:
 1. Uploaded package name.
 2. Date of upload.
 3. Number of duplicate images in given package.
 Duplicated images are not exactly images duplicated in the scope of this particular upload packages.
 Images are considered duplicates if they already exist in the system.
 Two images are considered the same if they have the same filename.